wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 The media server SHOULD support full ICE, unless it is connected to the to the Internet with an IP address that is accessible by each WHIP client that is authorized to use it, in which case it MAY support only ICE lite.
 The WHIP client MUST implement and use full ICE.

-Trickle ICE and ICE restarts support is OPTIONAL for both the WHIP clients and media servers as explained in section 4.1.
+Trickle ICE and ICE restarts support is OPTIONAL for both the WHIP clients and media servers as explained in {{ice-support}}.

 ## Load balancing and redirections